Timothy C. Hain, MD•Page last modified: July 31, 2022

 The otolith organs sense gravity and linear acceleration such as from due to initiation of movement in a straight line.
 Persons or animals without otolith organs or defective otoliths have poorer abilities to sense motion as well as orientation to gravity.

-The schematic diagram above illustrates how they work.
+The schematic above (on the left) shows how they work.
 A set of hair cells are coupled to a mass of stones.
 When the stones accelerate, with respect to the hairs, they exert a shearing force on the hairs.
 This force is detected by the hair cells and sent to the brain via branches of the vestibular nerve.
 The utricle sends input to the brain via the superior division of the nerve, and the saccule, (mainly) via the inferior division.
 There is considerably more complexity to the organization of the utricle and saccule, including different types of hair cells and detail to the sensory macule (patch of sensory cells) that we have omitted.

 The motion sensation from the otoliths is used for a large number of reflexes:

 Damage to the otoliths or their central connections can impair ocular and body stabilization (Lempert et al, 1997).

 The bilateral symmetry of the otolithic organs may provide a method for adaptation to loss of angular rate sensors (the canals), as centrifugal force on the otoconia provides a second method of signaling rotation.
 It also seems possible that intra-vestibular conflict -- otolithic sensors suggesting that the head is turning at a different rate than the canals, might be the reason for some types of motion intolerance.

 |Otoconia are made of limestone mixed together with a protein matrix (40% by volume).||